Program Application Information:

 - UNMC iEXCEL: cutting edge 3D, VR and other simulation technology located on campus near TEI Video link.

 - Skywalk from TEI to the Fritch Surgery Center means residents can travel from clinic to surgery in under five minutes without going outside.

-- PGY1 training will be coordinated through our residency program, so PGY1 residents will be able to spend the maximum number of months allowed by the ACGME in Ophthalmology.
+- PGY1 training is coordinated through our residency program, so PGY1 residents are able to spend the maximum number of months allowed by the ACGME in Ophthalmology.